Employee Assistance Program (EAP)

 Bridging the Gap Between Problems and Solutions

-The Richard Stockton College of New Jersey understands that our employees might be confronted with certain challenges in their personal and professional lives.
+Stockton University understands that our employees might be confronted with certain challenges in their personal and professional lives.
 Challenges can range from issues revolving around child or elder care to more significant issues involving substance abuse, marital/relationship conflicts, domestic violence, workplace stress and mental health issues.
 If left unaddressed, these personal concerns can have a profound effect on work performance and quality of life.
 Stockton’s Employee Assistance Program (EAP) provides employees with a resource for obtaining confidential assistance in dealing with issues in the areas of:

 Here’s a brief explanation of each key program feature.
 To find out more about each feature click on the title: